 The Brighter Futures programme works in partnership with local health and community providers to support adults with mental health needs.

-From September 2021, as restrictions ease we will be delivering courses in person across some of our venues as well as continuing with some online delivery.
+From September 2021, as restrictions have eased, we have restarted delivering courses in person across some of our venues as well as continuing with some online delivery.

-These courses are part of the Hampshire County Council Adult Community Learning Programme.
+These courses are part of the Hampshire County Council Adult Community Learning Programme, Hampshire Learns.

 "I have gained a new confidence in my abilities and an increased empathy towards others.
 When in lockdown, it's hard to appreciate that everyone around you is going through the same mental health struggles.
 I grew a greater sense of understanding of my own mental health issues as well as empathising with others."